Exercise Library

 Back Extension (Hyperextension)

 For unweighted back extensions, placing the hands behind the head is recommended to help encourage better extension of the upper back.
-For weighted back extensions, holding the weight in the form of a barbell or dumbbell behind the neck (in the same position it would rest for a back squat) is recommended.
-A barbell can also be held in front of the body at arms' length, typically in a snatch grip to allow for greater range of motion, which will still be limited.
+For weighted back extensions, hold the weight in the form of a barbell or dumbbell behind the neck to ensure better resistance and better reinforce that upper back extension.

 Notes

 Technically, this execution is combined back and hip extension.
-Back extension can be isolated by fixing the hips in place and flexing and extending only along the spine.
+Back extension can be isolated by fixing the hips in place with the glutes and flexing and extending only along the spine.
 This can be assisted by relocating the fulcrum or pad of the bench closer to the hips.

 Purpose

-The back extension both trains the activation of the spinal extensors and strengthens their ability to extend the back, which is critical for weightlifting because of the need to maintain a strong and stable back arch during the lifts.
+The back extension both trains the activation of the spinal extensors and strengthens their ability to extend the back.

 Programming